yeasintaha/Gaussian-Mixture-Fusion-Segmentation-Network/README.md

 The fusion process allows the network to leverage both the raw pixel information from the input image and the refined segmentation cues provided by the GMM.
 By integrating these sources of information, the network learns to produce more accurate and robust segmentation results, especially in complex and ambiguous regions.

-The architecture utilizes convolutional layers, batch normalization, activation functions (such as ReLU), dropout regularization, and pooling operations to learn hierarchical representations of the input data and facilitate effective feature extraction.
+The architecture utilizes convolutional layers, batch normalization, activation functions (such as ReLU), and pooling operations to learn hierarchical representations of the input data and facilitate effective feature extraction.

 ## Usage